-GW Basketball Royalty?
-James Bishop’s Journey and Legacy
+GW basketball royalty?
+James Bishop’s journey and legacy

 Photo credit: GW Athletics